heygrady/blog/src/pages/2017-07-03-upgrading-gatsby/index.md

 In a previous post I installed [Gatsby 0.12.48](https://github.com/gatsbyjs/gatsby/tree/73dcc32d0041de6057d6328f0563b4e6cfb5e160) as [an upgrade to my blog](../new-blog/).
 Now it's already time to upgrade Gatsby.
 Version [1.0 of Gatsby](https://github.com/gatsbyjs/gatsby/tree/36e5fce58cccd1be09183a3573b234c87bd0c85d) has been [released](https://www.gatsbyjs.org/blog/gatsby-v1/).
 There are already docs available for [upgrading to the new version](https://www.gatsbyjs.org/docs/migrating-from-v0-to-v1/).
 Here we're going to upgrade this blog to Gatsby 1.0.

 ## Big changes
 Gatsby has changed in some significant ways since the pre-1.0 days.
-It has added an application framework -- designed around GraphQL -- to the existing static site generator.
 Some of those changes are disorienting but it's clear that they're changes for the better.
-It creates a structure that's more like what you find in the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit#project-structure), except Gatsby has a focus on *pages* instead of components or routes.
+The bug upgrade is that there's a new an application framework -- designed around GraphQL.
+It creates a structure that's more like what you'd find in the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit#project-structure), except Gatsby has a focus on *pages* instead of components or routes.
+After all, Gatsby is still *just* a static site generator.

+The 1.0 version of Gatsby includes an upgrade to their [blog starter](https://github.com/gatsbyjs/gatsby-starter-blog/tree/ec2f17b6ac61b12a64c335f8facf1ed7590833b9).We're trying to make [our old site](https://github.com/heygrady/blog/tree/16fe1912b2ce87616ecd7922d8d6de38db41ef27) (based on the [old blog starter](https://github.com/gatsbyjs/gatsby-starter-blog/tree/f404f3a1bfddcb17aeb038b60a7cf2a025c44550)) work with the new version of Gatsby.

 Let's install a new blog as an example of what we need to change.
 This will give us a local example of an already-upgraded Gatsby site to work from.

-The 1.0 version of Gatsby includes an upgrade to their [blog starter](https://github.com/gatsbyjs/gatsby-starter-blog/tree/ec2f17b6ac61b12a64c335f8facf1ed7590833b9).
-We'll want to make [our old site](https://github.com/heygrady/blog/tree/16fe1912b2ce87616ecd7922d8d6de38db41ef27) (based on the [old blog starter](https://github.com/gatsbyjs/gatsby-starter-blog/tree/f404f3a1bfddcb17aeb038b60a7cf2a025c44550)) work with the new version of Gatsby.

 ## Make a fresh Gatsby blog
 Install a fresh blog in a new directory.
 I installed it in the directory *next to* my existing blog.
 This will make it easy to copy files over when it's time for that.